-- 1. a copy of the payment receipt - 2. a refund request or approval - 3. the appropriate clearances from the Site, as applicable - Incomplete forms or forms submitted without the required supporting documents will not be processed. - Refunds will be processed by the Site of registration. - Refunds will only be processed after the end of the registration period each semester or summer. - Students who have withdrawn from the University or who are on leave of absence for an academic year must present their UWI Student ID card for cancelling when collecting the refund. - If the refund criteria are not met then the request for refund will be denied.
+- Student must complete the request for refund form online via the Student Portal.
+The Student ID, Biographical Data, Site, Refund Amount, Email and Reason for refund (Leave of Absence, Withdrawal Registration Change Other (Student to specify)), must be completed. - Refunds will be processed by the Site of registration. - Refunds will only be processed after the end of the registration period each semester or summer.

+- Students who have withdrawn from the University or who are on leave of absence for an academic year must present their UWI Student ID card for cancelling when collecting the refund. - If the refund criteria are not met then the request for refund will be denied.